How to Tell If Jewelry Is Well Made

 Most quality guides treat jewelry evaluation as an object problem.
 That only gets you halfway.

 A prong-set stone can fall out from normal wear when prongs loosen over time.
 This happens.
-It is not unusual and it’s not your fault.
+It is ordinary, and it happens to people who did everything right.
 What happens next depends entirely on the brand.

 Brilliant Earth also markets a “lifetime manufacturing warranty,” but their policy page explicitly classifies prong wear and stone loss from normal use as non-defects, excluded from coverage.
 Both brands use the word “lifetime.”
 The distance between those two policies is worth understanding before you buy from either one.

 Tiffany will repair your piece.
-They’re transparent about the process: estimate within ten days, service in three to four weeks, gold or platinum work starting at $175 plus $20 return shipping.
-That’s not a warranty.
-That’s a repair shop with a blue box.
+They’re transparent about the process: as of mid-2026, an estimate within ten days, service in three to four weeks, gold or platinum work starting at $175 plus $20 return shipping.
+That’s a repair shop with a blue box, and you pay by the job.

-Blue Nile takes a different approach: free prong tightening and inspection for as long as you own the piece.
+Blue Nile takes a different approach with what it calls, in full, its Limited Lifetime Warranty: free prong tightening and inspection for as long as you own the piece, though you pay the shipping.
 That’s the single most useful ongoing service a jewelry brand can offer, because loose prongs are how most stones end up missing.
 They still exclude stone loss from coverage, same as almost everyone.
-But the free maintenance is prevention, not paperwork.
+But the free maintenance is prevention, and prevention beats a claim form.

 Go look at the review threads for some of the bigger online jewelry names.
 The complaints that show up consistently are not about aesthetics.
 Repair waits measured in months.
 Warranty claims disputed because “wear and tear” exclusions are written broadly enough to cover almost anything that goes wrong with a piece you’re wearing.
 Pieces sent back for service that come back with new problems.
 This is public information.
 Most buyers don’t think to look for it before the sale.